artela-network/aspect-tooling/README.md

 - `packages/toolkit`: Toolkit for Aspect development
 - `packages/libs`: Assembly Script Libraries used for interacting with Host APIs within Aspect Runtime
+- `packages/testcases`: Test cases and usage demonstration for the aspect library.

 # Installation
 You can install the package either using [NPM](https://www.npmjs.com/package/@artela/aspect-libs)